rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-service-proxy/index.md

 ## How to use this module in a project

-Examples for using the Service Proxy module in a project are provided in the [rollyourown.xyz](https://rollyourown.xyz) [project template repository](https://github.com/rollyourown-xyz/ryo-project-template).
-Configuration of [HAProxy](https://www.haproxy.org/) and [Certbot](https://certbot.eff.org/) is done by provisioning Consul key-values during project deployment.
-The Service Proxy module repository includes terraform modules for provisioning configuration to the Consul key-value store in the correct key-value structure for use by HAProxy and Certbot.

-{{< more "secondary">}}

-The modules use the official terraform [consul provider](https://registry.terraform.io/providers/hashicorp/consul/) to provision key-values to the Consul container.

-Certbot configuration is provisioned to key-value store in the `/service/certbot/` folder.

-HAProxy configuration is provisioned to the key-value store in multiple folders:

-- HAProxy backend services are provisioned to the key-value folder `service/haproxy/backends/ssl/` if the backend service is listening on an HTTPS port
-- HAProxy backend services are provisioned to the key-value folder `service/haproxy/backends/no-ssl/` if the backend service is listening on a plain HTTP port
-- HAProxy TCP Listeners are provisioned to the key-value folder `service/haproxy/tcp-listeners/`
-- HAProxy ACLs are provisioned to the key-value folder `service/haproxy/acl/<ACL name>/`
-- HAProxy HTTP deny rules are provisioned to the key-value folder `service/haproxy/deny/`
-- HAProxy use-backend rules are provisioned to the key-value folder `service/haproxy/use-backend/`

-{{< /more >}}
+A project component using [HAProxy](https://www.haproxy.org/) for TLS termination must register with the Consul server running on the host so that HAProxy can resolve the IP address of the container providing the component and direct traffic to it.

+Furthermore, [Certbot](https://certbot.eff.org/) needs to be configured to obtain Letsencrypt certificates.

 ### Image configuration

-Ansible roles for installing and setting up a consul agent to register project components with the Consul service registry is provided in the `image-build/playbooks/roles/install-consul` and `image-build/playbooks/roles/set-up-consul` directories in the [ryo-project-template repository](https://github.com/rollyourown-xyz/ryo-service-proxy).
-These do not need to be modified.
+The [ryo-project-template repository](https://github.com/rollyourown-xyz/ryo-service-proxy) includes Ansible roles for deploying and configuring the Consul agent and configuring the project component to register with the Consul server:

+- The role `install-consul` installs the consul agent
+- The role `set-up-consul` configures the consul agent to join the Consul server running on the host and enable local application name resolution via Consul
+- The role `set-up-TEMPLATE` contains a template service defintion `TEMPLATE-service.hcl` for configuring the service name for registering in the Consul service registry

+The `install-consul` and `set-up-consul` roles do not need to be modified.

-In the `image-build/playbooks/roles/set-up-TEMPLATE` directory, the file `templates/TEMPLATE-service.hcl.j2` provides an example of a component-specific consul service configuration to register the specific component with the service registry:
+The template configuration file `TEMPLATE-service.hcl.j2` provides an example of a component-specific consul service configuration to register the specific component with the service registry:

 ```hcl
 ## Modify for this component's purpose